rht-labs/tech-exercise/docs/5-the-deployments-strike-back/3-a-b-deployments.md

   oc get svc -l app.kubernetes.io/name=pet-battle-b -n ${TEAM_NAME}-test
   ```

-5. Before verify the traffic redirection, let's make a simple application change to make this more visual.
+5. Before verify the traffic redirection, let's make a simple application change to make this more visual!
 In the frontend, we'll change the banner along the top of the app.
-In your IDE, open `pet-battle/src/app/shell/header/header.component.html`.
+In your IDE, open `/projects/pet-battle/src/app/shell/header/header.component.html`.
 Uncomment the `<nav>` HTML Tag under the `<!-- Green #009B00 -->`.

   <strong>Remove the line</strong> for the original `<nav class="navbar navbar-expand-lg navbar-dark bg-dark">`.
 It appears like this:
     ```html